padawancaroline/code_decoder/README.md

 - **Easy-to-Use Interface**: CipherFun comes with a simple web interface built using Streamlit, allowing users to interactively input messages and select encryption or decryption options.
 - **Support for Multiple Ciphers**: Users can choose between Caesar's Cipher and Vigenère's Cipher based on their preferences and requirements.
-- **Real-Time Feedback**: The application provides real-time feedback, displaying the encrypted or decrypted message immediately after user input.
+- **Real-Time Feedback**: The application provides real-time feedback, displaying the encrypted or decrypted message immediately after user submit input.

 ## Setup